holmesmr/binaryninja-api/README.md

 * [triage](https://github.com/Vector35/binaryninja-api/tree/dev/examples/triage) is a fully featured plugin that is shipped and enabled by default, demonstrating how to do a wide variety of tasks including extending the UI through QT
 * [workflows](https://github.com/Vector35/binaryninja-api/tree/dev/examples/workflows) is a collection of plugins that demonstrate using Workflows to extend the analysis pipeline
 * [x86 extension](https://github.com/Vector35/binaryninja-api/tree/dev/examples/x86_extension) creates an architecture extension which shows how to modify the behavior of the build-in architectures without creating a complete replacement

+## Issues

+The issue tracker for this repository tracks not only issues with the source code contained here but also the broader Binary Ninja product.

+## Contributing

+Public contributions are welcome to this repository.
+All the API and documentation in this repository is licensed under an MIT license, however, the API interfaces with a closed-source commercial application, [Binary Ninja](https://binary.ninja).

+If you're interested in contributing when you submit your first PR, you'll receive a notice from [CLA Assistant](https://cla-assistant.io/) that allows you to sign our [Contribution License Agreement](https://binary.ninja/cla.pdf) online.

 ## Licensing